Did you know that love not only makes us happier, it can even make us healthier?

 A happier marriage equals a healthier heart

-For married couples, a happier marriage can make for a healthier heart.
+For married couples, a happier marriage and family life can make for a healthier heart.
 A study out of San Diego University and the University of Pittsburgh found that women who were happily married or living with a partner had lower cardiovascular risk factors including blood pressure and cholesterol levels than those who were unhappily married or unmarried.

 The power of physical touch